How To Respond To a Foreclosure Summons

 A foreclosure is either nonjudicial or judicial depending on the state where the property is located (and, in some cases, your particular circumstances).
 In a nonjudicial foreclosure, the property can be sold without any court oversight.
 With a judicial foreclosure, the foreclosure is processed through the state court system and a judge is required to sign off on the foreclosure.

 The judicial foreclosure process starts when a lender sues a delinquent borrower in the county where the property is located, often by filing with the court a document called a “complaint for foreclosure” or “petition for foreclosure.”
-This document is then served to the borrower along with a notice of lis pendens (which is Latin for “suit pending”) and a summons.
-These three documents notify the borrower of the pending foreclosure lawsuit.
+This document is then served to the borrower along with a summons.
+A notice of lis pendens (which is Latin for “suit pending”) is recorded in the county records.
+These three documents constitute notification of the foreclosure lawsuit.

 The Complaint for Foreclosure, Notice of Lis Pendens, and Summons